henning96/optional-typed/README.md

 Optional type written in Typescript with strictNullChecks enabled.
 Pretty well tested (about 100% coverage).

-There is a small difference as JavaScript does also have an undefined type.
+There is a small difference to other implementations as JavaScript does also have an undefined type.
 This library strictly warns you, if you are trying to use it with an undefined type.
 In Addition to that, there is an optional method named *fromAnything* that accepts undefined values as input.
 They will be treated as if they were null.